harrisonDandridge29/harrisonDandridge29.github.io/projects.md

 # Projects

-Here are some of my favorite works:
+Here are some of the favorite research projects that I have completed:

 | Year | Project |
 |------|----------|